Mushroom Bourguignon

 Cook for about 5 to 8 minutes, stir frequently so they brown on all sides.

-Add 1/2 cup water, the mushroom broth, wine, onions, carrots, potatoes, bay leaf, thyme, and tomato paste to the pot.
+Add 1/2 cup water, the mushroom broth, wine, shallots, carrots, potatoes, bay leaf, thyme, and tomato paste to the pot.

 Stir, cover, and reduce the heat so that the stew is simmering.